 Amazon Watch: Founded over 20 years ago, this nonprofit was created to protect the rainforest and defend indigenous populations in the Amazon Basin.
 It partners with other indigenous and environmental groups to campaign for human rights, corporate accountability, and preservation of the Amazon’s ecosystems.

-Rainforest Trust: This organisation takes donations to help buy land in the rainforest.
+Rainforest Trust: This organization takes donations to help buy land in the rainforest.
 Since 1988, it has saved more than 23 million acres of rainforest.

 Reduce your own consumption.